CodeYourFuture/syllabus-archive/node-db/week-16/lesson.md

 * Connecting SQL to your application.
 * Joins

-# LESSON 1.A: Why we need databases
+# LESSON 1A: Why we need databases

 So, in your previous lessons you have been taught how to store and retrieve data using files.
 This is fine and works well for some data - particularly simple data - but it can quickly cause issues with your data.

-For our first lesson we're going to break the code you did last week in a subtle way.

-# EXERCISE 1 : Breaking your code with inconsistent data

-ASK STUDENTS : Who has implemented a working POST request on reservations or invoices and has made a POST request?

-Get student to check out cyf-hotel branch and make a post request to create one of them.

-Get student to post with a random customer ID on either reservation or invoice.

 TEACHER STORY:

 Back in 2013 I used to work for a company that ran hotel wifi systems for five star hotels.
-We did Marriotts, Intercontinentals, Sheratons and a whole bunch of others.
+We did Intercontinentals, Sheratons, Marriotts and a whole bunch of others.
 This company had been going for a long time and hails back to the times when wifi used to be very expensive.

 The code for this system had the notion of "invoices", "wifi enrollments" and "guests" and